woosungchoi/docker-cdn-webserver/README.md

-# docker-gnuboard-cdn
+# docker-cdn-webserver

-These are some reasons why use this Docker Compose in your `Docker gnuboard CDN` production environment.
+These are some reasons why use this Docker Compose in your `Docker CDN Webserver` production environment.

 ☝️ 2 command to install